Construction site safety: Common chemicals

-The construction industry is responsible for 5-15% of the economy of most countries.
-Working as a construction worker is one of the most dangerous occupations, with nearly more than 60,000 annual fatalities worldwide.
-This is why it is not only essential for construction workers to use PPE, but it's important that they use them properly.

 In construction sites, there are many chemical hazards that serve as potential threats to the workers.
 Personal protective equipment (PPE) is required by law to protect and minimize exposure to these hazards.
 The Occupational Safety and Health Administration requires many categories of PPE to meet Hazard Communication Standards.
 Hazard communication standards provide criteria for hazard classification, chemical labels, safety data sheets, and information on training.

 Personal protective equipment like face shields, gloves, respirators, and protective clothing is important in order to protect construction workers from chemical hazard threats like skin absorption, chemical burns, and inhalation of fumes.
 There have been studies shown that prove that there is a higher prevalence of work-related accidents among construction workers when there is low use of PPE and a lower prevalence of accidents when there is a higher use of PPE.

 Studies also show that PPE reduces other health-related risks such as respiratory illnesses and chemical-related conditions in environments with high chemical exposure.
-(2 peer reviewed).
+(2 peer-reviewed).
 Although it is important for construction workers to wear the proper PPE especially when handling chemical equipment, it is also important that they are properly trained.
 The Joint Commission emphasizes the importance of proper PPE training.
 They promote the regular need for audits and assessments of worker compliance and the condition of PPE in order to maintain a safe work environment.

 Compliance with OSHA requirements, coupled with appropriate PPE selection and frequent worker training, is essential for lowering the dangers associated with chemical exposure in construction site settings.
 PPE is not just a critical barrier to danger, but it is also an essential component of a safety culture that protects workers' long-term health.